davidmintz/court-interpreters-office/docs/documentation/data-model.md

 ### The `events` table

-The **events** entity is central; it represents an event that requires the services of one or more court interpreters.
+The  [<span class="text-monospace text-nowrap">InterpretersOffice\Entity\Event</span>](https://github.com/davidmintz/court-interpreters-office/blob/master/module/InterpretersOffice/src/Entity/Event.php) entity is central; it represents an event that requires the services of one or more court interpreters.
 The core of <span class="text-monospace">InterpretersOffice</span> is CRUD operations on these entities.
 It is also the most complex entity, with several attributes that are entities unto themselves.